Electron microscopes

 scanning it slowly and systematically across the specimen's surface.

-Instead of travelling through the specimen, the electron beam
+Instead of traveling through the specimen, the electron beam

 effectively bounces straight off it.
 The electrons that are reflected